Economics: Money and monetary policy

 Money is a means of final payment for goods in most price system economies, and is the unit of account in which prices are typically stated.
 Money has general acceptability, relative consistency in value, divisibility, durability, portability, elasticity in supply, and longevity with mass public confidence.
 It includes currency held by the nonbank public and checkable deposits.
 It has been described as a social convention, like language, useful to one largely because it is useful to others.
 In the words of Francis Amasa Walker, a well-known 19th-century economist, "Money is what money does" ("Money is that money does" in the original).

 As a medium of exchange, money facilitates trade.
-It is essentially a measure of value and more importantly, a store of value being a basis for credit creation.
+It is essentially a measure of value and, more importantly, a store of value, being a basis for credit creation.
 Its economic function can be contrasted with barter (non-monetary exchange).
 Given a diverse array of produced goods and specialised producers, barter may entail a hard-to-locate double coincidence of wants as to what is exchanged, say apples and a book.
 Money can reduce the transaction cost of exchange because of its ready acceptability.
-Then it is less costly for the seller to accept money in exchange, rather than what the buyer produces.
+Then it is less costly for the seller to accept money in exchange than to accept what the buyer produces.

-Monetary policy is the policy that central banks conduct to accomplish their broader objectives.
+Monetary policy is the set of actions central banks take to achieve their broader objectives.
 Most central banks in developed countries follow inflation targeting, whereas the main objective for many central banks in development countries is to uphold a fixed exchange rate system.
-The primary monetary tool is normally the adjustment of interest rates, either directly via administratively changing the central bank's own interest rates or indirectly via open market operations.
+Central banks conduct monetary policy by setting a target for its policy rate.
+Central banks implement policy by using monetary policy tools to steer the policy rate to the target.The primary monetary tool is normally the adjustment of administered interest rates, or via open market operations.
 Via the monetary transmission mechanism, interest rate changes affect investment, consumption and net export, and hence aggregate demand, output and employment, and ultimately the development of wages and inflation.